tommywalkie/sample-godot-rust-app/README.md

 | <img src="https://avatars0.githubusercontent.com/u/44036562?s=200&v=4?sanitize=true" alt="drawing" height="17"/> | Github Actions                                               | For CI/CD                                      |

+## Tutorial

+This tutorial is intended to re-create this boilerplate project from scratch and help understand how how things are connected while trying to make things clear to any new guy in Godot and Rust without going too much into details.

-## Setup
+### Setup

+We will need to install the proper tools first so we can start setting up our workspace.

-### Godot
+#### Godot

-First, Godot should be installed and then when creating a new project, use any empty directory, this will be the root of the project.

-After creating the Godot project, we usually end up with the following file structure, including a `project.godot` file which is the main Godot project file.
+After installing Godot, we can start creating a new project by using any empty directory, this will be the root of the project, we usually end up with the following file structure, including a `project.godot` file which is the main Godot project file.

 ```
 .